RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

 ○ Plaintiff M68/2015 v Minister for Immigration and Border Protection (2016) 257 CLR 42
 ○ Alien def
 Week 8: Inconsistency of Laws
-● What is a ‘Law’?
+● What is a 'Law'?
 ○ S 109 of constitution
 ● Tests for inconsistency
 ○ As a starting point to any inquiry into the matter of inconsistency, it must be established that valid laws are in fact operative on the subject matter in question
 ○ Three principal tests or approaches to inconsistency have evolved over the past century:
-○ the “simultaneous obedience” test,
+○ the "simultaneous obedience" test,
 ● Conferral of rights
-○ In Clyde Engineering v Cowburn (1926) 37 CLR 466, Knox CJ and Gavan Duffy J stated (at 478) that two laws will be inconsistent with each other under s 109 when a State law “takes away a right conferred” by the Commonwealth.
+○ In Clyde Engineering v Cowburn (1926) 37 CLR 466, Knox CJ and Gavan Duffy J stated (at 478) that two laws will be inconsistent with each other under s 109 when a State law "takes away a right conferred" by the Commonwealth.
 ○ Colvin v Bradley Bros Pty Ltd (1943) 68 CLR 15
 ○ Mabo and Native title Act case
 ○ Ansett Transport Industries v Wardley (1980) 142 CLR 237 the High Court had to consider the rights conferred by the State and Commonwealth Acts at issue.